 Urine samples should be stored at -20°C immediately after collection.
-Typically samples should be diluted 1:5-1:50 to fall within the range of the standard curve.
-Interference in urine is infrequent; dilutions appropriate for this assay (i.e., dilutions falling between 20-80% B_0) show a direct linear correlation between immunoreactivity and oxidized guanosine concentration (see figure 3, below).
-Urinary concentrations of oxidized guanosine vary considerably and, as with any urinary marker, we recommend standardizing the values obtained by ELISA to creatinine levels, as measured by the Creatinine (urinary) Colorimetric Assay Kit, (Item No. 500701).
+Interference in urine is infrequent; dilutions appropriate for this assay (i.e., dilutions falling between 20-80% $\rm B/B_0$) show a direct linear correlation between cortisol immunoreactivity and cortisol concentration (see Figure 3, on page 16).
+As with any urinary marker, we recommend standardizing the values obtained by ELISA to creatinine levels.
+Creatinine (urinary) Colorimetric Assay Kit may be purchased from Cayman (Item No. 500701).